UI customization guide

 You can open the tab using a keyboard shortcut defined in com.unblu.agent.inbox.shortcuts.openInboxForwardedShortcut.
 The default shortcut is Alt+Shift+f.

-You can configure the text displayed in the tab using the following text properties:
+The text displayed in the tab is configurable with the following text properties:

 -